This post may contain affiliate links. Please read disclosure. Thank you for your support.

 Harajuku Izakaya

 Crispy tuna rolls, oh my!
-There are lots of other fried and yummy items available, like poke, zuke, sushi, bowls, and even deepfried Brussels sprouts, at this Japanese pub in the heart of Whistler.
+There are lots of other fried and yummy items available, like poke, zuke, sushi, bowls, and even deepfried Brussels sprouts, at this Japanese pub-style restaurant in the heart of Whistler.

 High Mountain Brewing Company

 Located at the Olympic Plaza, the High Mountain Brewing Company is one of the busiest spots in Whistler.
-It’s large, pub-like atmosphere is welcoming to big groups as well as kids and families.
-The expansive outdoor patio is crowded in high summer.
-The menu pleases with BBQ dishes, rotisserie chicken, a kids menu, and pizzeria antico-style.
-And of course, they’ve got lots of handcrafted ales and lager beers on tap.
+Its large, pub-like atmosphere is welcoming to big groups as well as kids and families.
+The expansive outdoor patio gets very crowded in high summer.

 Purebread